 The Car Connection Mazda CX-3 Overview

 The Mazda CX-3 is a compact crossover SUV that might be the most car-like of all the vehicles now occupying that niche.
-It deftly blends hatchback, wagon, economy-car and, yes, crossover traits, though in utility it lags, due to a small cargo area and light-duty, all-weather all-wheel drive.
+It deftly blends hatchback, wagon, economy-car and, yes, crossover traits.
+It lags in utility because of a small cargo area and light-duty, all-weather all-wheel drive.
 It went on sale in 2015.

 With the CX-3, Mazda has a subcompact crossover to complete its line with the larger CX-5 and CX-9 crossovers.
 Rivals include vehicles such as the Honda HR-V, Jeep Renegade, Fiat 500X, and the Chevrolet Trax.